Doctor of Osteopathic Medicine Admissions

 • Confront or report any dishonest behavior

-UNE COM Professional Student Behavior and Conduct Policy
+UNE COM Professional Student Conduct Policy

 Satisfactory completion of the curricular requirements for graduation from the University of New England, College of Osteopathic Medicine (UNE COM), includes the demonstration of acceptable professional behavior and conduct.
 Students must meet the standards as outlined in the COM Student Handbook Supplement and uphold the Code of Ethics throughout all years of UNE COM training to maintain eligibility for graduation.